The 30 Best Books About Road Trips

 Book Summary

 Logan and Rosemary were childhood friends who spent their summers together running through the woods and rebelling against their conservative small town.
 But then something happened the summer before high school that turned them into bitter rivals.
-They then went 10 years after graduation without speaking.
+They then went 10 years without speaking after graduation.

-Both women are now in their thirties but neither of them are living the lives they’d envisioned for themselves.
-Still in their home town and working as teachers at their alma matter, the two women are stuck in old patterns but for different reasons.
+Both women are now in their thirties, but neither of them is living the life they’d envisioned for themselves.
+Still in their hometown and working as teachers at their alma mater, the two women are stuck in old patterns but for different reasons.
 Rosemary places security and stability above everything else, while Logan is impulsive but apathetic.

 When their beloved English teacher mentor reveals that he only has a few months to live, the two women agree to fulfill his cross-country roadtrip request even though it means a whole summer together.
 As they travel in a van from Washington state to the Grand Canyon and from the Gulf Coast to Maine, the course they chart may just lead them back to one another.

-This new queer friends-to-enemies-to-lovers open-door rom com is from the author of the popular Charm Offensive.
-While readers say this book has lots of laughts, they also warn to keep the tissues handy and be prepared for some serious sobbing as well.
+This queer friends-to-enemies-to-lovers open-door rom com is from the author of the popular Charm Offensive.
+While readers say this book has lots of laughs, they also warn to keep the tissues handy and be prepared for some serious sobbing as well.

 Book Girls’ Readers Rate This Book